rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 #### Offline Installment
 *Offline Installment* is the type of payment where *Card Issuing Bank* used for making an installment payment and the *Acquiring Bank* need not be the same.
 For example, a customer makes an installment payment using BNI Card and the *Acquiring Bank* is Mandiri.

-To allow installment feature with banks which do not issue MID Installment, merchant can use offline installment feature.
-With offline installment feature, the transaction will be charged in full amount and will be converted into installment later.
-Please consult Midtrans Activation Team for installment agreement.
+To allow installment feature with banks which do not issue Installment MID, merchant can use offline installment feature.
+With offline installment feature, the transaction will initially be charged in full amount and will be converted into installment later.
+To activate the installment feature, you are required to have agreement with the bank.
+Please consult Midtrans Activation Team for installment MID.

 You have to add the `installment` parameter with combination of BIN filter feature.
 The purpose of BIN filter is to limit certain cards from making offline installment, based on the agreement between you and issuing banks.